HL7/fhir-shorthand/input/pagecontent/sushi.md

         └── 3_myFourthPage.md
 ```

-Populate these directories as follows:
+Populate your project as follows:

+* **package.json**: This required file is the package manifest.
+The content is described [here](https://confluence.hl7.org/pages/viewpage.action?pageId=35718629#NPMPackageSpecification-Packagemanifest).
+* **package-list.json**: This optional file should contain the version history of your IG.
+If present, it will be used instead of a generated **package-list.json**.
 * **ig.ini**: If present, the user-provided values will be merged with SUSHI-generated **ig.ini**.
-* **package-list.json**: This file should contain the version history of your IG.
-If present, it will be used instead of a generated **package-list.json**.
 * **ignoreWarnings.txt**: If present, this file can be used to suppress specific QA warnings and information messages during the FHIR IG publication process.
 * The **/images** subdirectory: Put anything that is not a page in the IG, such as images, spreadsheets or zip files, in the **images** subdirectory.
 These files will be copied into the build and can be referenced by user-provided pages or menus.
 * **menu.xml**: If present, this file will be used for the IG's main menu layout.